-o Cisternso Pipeo Filters Groundwater collection systems (wells) Surface water collection systems Power Resilience and Autonomy Systems Solar panels Small scale hydroelectric Inverters Generator Farm Equipment Hand tools Hoes Weed Whackers Chainsaws Power Drills Pruners Seeders Harvest Carts Farm management software Implements Implements Mowers Cultivators Bailers Planters Seeders Aquaculture enabling equipment or supplies Fishing equipment.
-Production Supplies Seeds Plant plugs Saplings Row covers Mulches Land Purchase or Lease of agricultural land that does not financially inhibit profitability of agricultural project proposed.17 Land purchased or leased through the Program will be subject to special CDBG-DR conditions.18 Vehicles Product Transportation Refrigerated Box Trucks Other Harvesting Vehicles
+Land Purchase or Lease of agricultural land that does not financially inhibit profitability of agricultural project proposed.
+Land purchased or leased through the Program will be subject to special CDBG-DR conditions.
+Land movement and preparation, or similar services.
+Vehicles Product Transportation Refrigerated Box Trucks Other Harvesting Vehicles

-4.3.3 Technical Assistance
+4.3.2 Technical Assistance

-The following table represents eligible activities that may be provided and funded through the Program by a Subrecipient entity.
-These lists are not all inclusive but rather include most of the costs and should give applicants a clear picture of the kinds of costs that are eligible under the Program.
+Eligible activities may be authorized and funded by the Program or its Subrecipient entity.
+The following table represents a detailed list of eligible activities that may be provided and funded through the Program by a Subrecipient entity.
+These lists are is not an all-inclusive but rather provide include most of the costs and should give applicants a clear picture of the types of the kinds eligible costs that are under the Program.

-4.3.4 Table 2: Eligible services
+Table 2: Eligible services